-The structure of chapters and indicators in Education at a Glance
+The structure and content of Education at a Glance

-The indicators published in Education at a Glance 2022 have been developed within this framework.
-The chapters are structured through the lens of the education system as a whole, although the indicators themselves are disaggregated and analysed across different levels of education and education settings, and may therefore cover more than one element of the framework
+The indicators published in Education at a Glance 2023 have been developed within this framework.
+The chapters are structured through the lens of the education system as a whole, although the indicators themselves are disaggregated and analysed across different levels of education and education settings, and may therefore cover more than one element of the framework.